 Customers need to define the exact security requirements in the

-CSPs also need to provide details on how they protect multi-tenant boundaries and ensure PCI and Federal Information Security Management Act (FISMA) compliance.
+CSPs must also provide details on protecting multi-tenant boundaries and ensuring compliance with the PCI and Federal Information Security Management Act (FISMA).

 The Way Forward

-Please contact Veritis Cloud Services at connect@veritis.com for more insights and responses to queries on Cloud Security Threats.
+Please get in touch with Veritis Cloud Services at connect@veritis.com for more insights and responses to queries on Cloud Security Threats.